 You can enrol at any time.

-Students are given 5 years to complete the course
+Students are given a generous 5 years to complete the course

-To fit in with your commitments - e.g. 12-15 hours study per week to complete the course in 24 months
+To fit in with your commitments - e.g. 12-15 hours study per week to complete in 24 months

 Enrol with our 28-day free trial.
-First payment will only be taken after the free trial ends.
+The first payment will only be taken after the free trial ends.

 An instalment Plan is available for this course

 "The tutors always made me feel supported in everything I did.
 They dealt with my emails in a very friendly and efficient manner and the information they provided was always excellent and to the point.
 I always felt valued, even at a distance."
 Sarah Brookes